dancinllama/sfdx-template/README.md

     -   Fill in the desired information on the new repository form.

     ![new repository form](./misc/img/newtemplateform.png)

+* Specify the SALESFORCE_URL, SALESFORCE_USERNAME, and SALESFORCE_PASSWORD Github Secrets
+    If you're utilizing the SFDX functionality of this template, be sure to set these secrets.
+Keep in mind that SALESFORCE_PASSWORD is your PW + Security Token.
+These values are also encrypted (Using lib sodium and Base64) and are not visible after you set them.
+To create these secrets:
+    -  On your repository page, click on "Settings" located at the top of the repository page, in the navigation bar.
+    -  On the settings page, click on "Secrets" on the left-hand side  (near the bottom of the list).
+    -  Enter the SALESFORCE_URL  (https://login.salesforce.com, https://test.salesforce.com, or https://mydomain...)
+    -  Enter the SALESFORCE_USERNAME secret.
+    -  Enter the SALESFORCE_PASSWORD secret, which is the Password concatenated with the security token.

 *   Clone that repository to your local workspace.